F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Robust Fidelity via fine-tuning and stochastic removal

-To address the second issue, we fine-tune the classifier prior to applying the explanation method.
-This finetuning process is performed by taking into consideration the aforementioned upper bound on the size of the removed input.
-To elaborate, we introduce a stochastic mask generator $P_{\beta}:(t,d)\mapsto \mathbf{M}_{\beta}$, which takes a the input dimensions $(t,d)$ as input and outputs a mask $\mathbf{M}_{\beta}\in \{0,1\}^{t\times d}$ of \textit{size} $\beta td$, i.e. with $\beta{td}$ non-zero elements.
-For instance, in image classification, the mask generator is designed to select random image patches for removal.
-Formally, we define the fine-tuning loss function as:
+To achieve reliable predictions on partially removed inputs, we design a fine-tuning process that randomly removes up to $\beta \in [0,1]$ ratio of input elements.
+To elaborate, we introduce a stochastic mask generator $P_{\beta}:(t,d)\mapsto \mathbf{M}_{\beta}$, which takes the input dimensions $(t,d)$ as input and outputs a mask $\mathbf{M}_{\beta}\in \{0,1\}^{t\times d}$ of \textit{size} $\beta td$, i.e. with up to $\beta{td}$ non-zero elements.
+For instance, in image classification, the mask generator is designed to select random image pixels or patches for removal.
+Formally, we define the fine-tuning loss as: